Alizeh Iqbal Haider: Early life

 She was born to Iqbal Haider.

 She is barrister by profession and a human rights activist.

 Political career

-Haider was indirectly elected to the National Assembly of Pakistan as a candidate of Pakistan Peoples Party on a reserved seat for women in 2013 Pakistani general election.
+Haider was indirectly elected to the National Assembly of Pakistan as a candidate of Pakistan Peoples Party on a reserved seat for women in the 2013 Pakistani general election.

 She's served as spokesperson for Pakistan Peoples Party chairman Bilawal Bhutto Zardari.

-In November 2015, she resigned from her National Assembly seat due to personal reasons.
+In November 2015, she resigned from her National Assembly seat for personal reasons.